Using Asset Lifecycle Management (ALM) To Maximize Asset Value

 The lifecycle of all physical assets can be broadly classified into these major stages:

 Purchasing inadequate assets can have major long-term repercussions.
-For instance, a costly machine that is not compatible with the existing plant facilities and business processes will quickly become a liability.
+For instance, a costly machine that is not compatible with the existing plant facilities and business needs will quickly become a liability.

-The cost of an asset, its role in the business, and other unique features will play a crucial role in deciding on the importance of its lifecycle to that business.
-This will impact how the business opts to track the lifecycle of an asset, and how detailed/exhaustive the said tracking process will be.
+The cost of an asset, its role in the business, and other unique features will play a crucial role in how it is managed over the course of its useful life.

 Checklist for Creating a Preventive Maintenance Plan